dasiths/NEventLite/vNext/README.md

 # NEventLite [![NuGet](https://img.shields.io/nuget/v/NEventLite.svg)](https://www.nuget.org/packages/NEventLite)
-## A lightweight library for .NET that manages the `Aggregate` lifecycle in an `Event Sourced` system with fully customizable components.
+## A lightweight library for .NET that manages the Aggregate lifecycle in an Event Sourced system with fully customizable components.

-### Supports `Event` and `Snapshot` storage providers like EventStore/Redis or SQL Server.
+Supports `Event` and `Snapshot` storage providers like EventStore/Redis or SQL Server.
 Built from ground up to support many form of event storage and is extensible.

----
 ## What is Event Sourcing?
 Start here https://dasith.me/2016/12/02/event-sourcing-examined-part-1-of-3/

 ## What does NEventLite solve?
 NEventLite makes it easier to implement the event sourcing pattern in your .NET project.
 The library is opinionated and introduces some patterns to manage the life cycle of your [Aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html) in an event sourced system.
 It will manage Creating, Loading, Mutating and Persisting Aggregates and Events.

-## What it doesn't solve
+## What doesn't it solve?

 NEventLite is **not a framework** that manages your application end to end.
 It doesn't enforce ports and adapters pattern or any of the application level concerns.
 The aim is to do one thing (Manage aggregate lifecycle) and do that well.
 If you need to implement command and event handlers you can have a look at something like [SimpleMediator](https://github.com/dasiths/SimpleMediator) or [Brighter](https://github.com/BrighterCommand/Brighter) and NEventLite will complement them nicely.

-### Before you start
+## Before you start

 - The library targets .NET Standard 2.0
 - *Optional:* Installation of EventStore - https://geteventstore.com/ (You can use the in memory event and snapshot providers when developing)